 Silicone and hybrid lubes are great for menopausal users, as they add long-lasting slip but (unlike oil-based lubricants) are safe for use with condoms and dental dams.

 For those with a vagina, the clitoris is the source of most orgasms.
 According to Jenkins Hall, penetration can be a little bit painful around the time of menopause, so people may “go more toward toys that are clitoris-stimulating.”

 If that’s something that appeals to you, she recommends trying products such as bullet vibrators, massage wands, or clitoral suction toys.
 (The Je Joue Mimi Soft, Magic Wand Rechargeable, and Womanizer Premium are stellar choices from each category.)

 There are a ton of high-quality, body-safe sex toys available today in small, comfortable boutiques and online shops.
-There are more options available today for diverse populations, too: Sex toy shops aren’t catered only to straight, cisgender couples anymore.
-Jenkins Hall says sex toys are a good way to spice it up in the bedroom if you have a long-term partner — but they’re also awesome for solo use or use with new partners.
+There are more options available today for diverse populations, too: Sex toy shops aren’t geared only to straight, cisgender couples anymore.
+Jenkins Hall says sex toys are a good way to spice it up in the bedroom if you have a long-term partner — but they’re also awesome for solo use or to use with new partners.

 Fine-tune your penetrative experiences